Kongsberg - Part time

 - willing to “search where the stuff is lost, not where it is light and more convenient”

-The courses are organized as intensive one-week courses each with 5 days of lectures.
-During this week, the lectures last from 0840 to 1630 each day.
+The course is session based on campus Kongsberg.
 The courses are a mixture of lectures and work in groups.
-Master students and others taking courses for credit will work on a written assignment which is due 10 weeks after the end of the course.
+Master students and others taking courses for credit will work on a written assignment that is due 10 weeks after the end of the course.
 A completed course with an approved written assignment will give 7.5 study points.

 The price for attending a course depends on whether you take the course for credit or not.
 To get credit for the course, you need to hand in a written assignment.